Pride & Prejudice (2005 film): Family

 Raised with three sisters, Moggach was particularly interested in the story's family dynamics.
-Brock University professor Barbara K. Seeber believed that in contrast to the novel, the 2005 adaptation emphasises the familial over the romantic.
+Brock University professor Barbara K. Seeber believed that in contrast to the novel, the film emphasises the familial over the romantic.
 Evidence of this can be seen in how Pride & Prejudice "significantly recast the Bennet family, in particular its patriarch, presenting Mr Bennet as a sensitive and kind father whose role in the family's misfortunes is continually downplayed."
 Seeber further observed that the film is "the first to present Mrs Bennet in a sympathetic light", with Mr Bennet displayed as "an attentive husband as well as a loving father."

-Stewart-Beer and Austen scholar Sally B. Palmer noted alterations within the depiction of the Bennet family; Stewart-Beer remarked that while their family home "might be chaotic, in this version it is, at heart, a happy home—much happier and much less dysfunctional, than Austen's original version of Longbourn ...
+Stewart-Beer and Austen scholar Sally B. Palmer noted alterations of the depiction of the Bennet family; Stewart-Beer wrote that while their family home "might be chaotic, in this version it is, at heart, a happy home—much happier and much less dysfunctional, than Austen's original version of Longbourn ...
 For one, Mr and Mrs Bennet actually seem to like each other, even love each other, a characterisation which is a far cry from the source text."
-Producer Paul Webster acknowledged the familial theme in the DVD featurette "A Bennet Family Portrait", remarking "Yes, it's a great love story between Elizabeth Bennet and Fitzwilliam Darcy, but underpinning it all is the kind of love that runs this family."
+Producer Paul Webster acknowledged the familial theme in the DVD featurette "A Bennet Family Portrait", saying, "Yes, it's a great love story between Elizabeth Bennet and Fitzwilliam Darcy, but underpinning it all is the kind of love that runs this family."

 Depiction of Elizabeth Bennet

-Wright intended for the film to be "as subjective as possible" in being from Elizabeth's perspective; the audience first glimpses Darcy when she does.
-This focus on Elizabeth features some dramatic changes from the novel.
-Knightley's Elizabeth has an "increasingly aloof and emotionally distant" relationship with her family.
-Evidence of this can be seen with Elizabeth's gradual alienation from Jane as the film progresses; this is in contrast to the book, where Elizabeth confides more of her feelings to Jane after difficult events.
-Wright wanted to create a "real" relationship between the two sisters and have them grow apart, as he thought the book depicted them as too "syrupy."
+Wright intended the film to be "as subjective as possible"; it introduces Darcy only when Elizabeth meets him.
+This focus on Elizabeth's perspective involves some dramatic changes from the novel.
+Knightley's Elizabeth has an "increasingly aloof and emotionally distant" relationship with her family, as can be seen in her gradual alienation from Jane; in the book, Elizabeth confides more of her feelings to Jane after difficult events.
+Wright wanted to create a "real" relationship between the two and have them grow apart, as he thought the book depicted them as too "syrupy."
 Moggach's intent was for Elizabeth to "keep secrets to herself.
 They are a great burden to her ...
 As she keeps all this to herself, we feel for her more and more.
 The truest comedy, I believe, is born from pain."

 In her "feisty, impassioned" interactions with Darcy and "rebellious refusal to 'perform'" for Lady Catherine, Stewart-Beer sees Knightley's depiction as "far removed from Austen's original Elizabeth, who has a greater sense of grounded maturity, even though both Elizabeths have an occasional inclination to fluster, fun and giggles."
-According to George Washington University professor Laurie Kaplan, while Wright's focus on Elizabeth is consistent with the novel, the screenplay removed her line of self-recognition: "Till this moment, I never knew myself".
-Kaplan characterises the sentence as Elizabeth's "most important", and believes its deletion "violates not only the spirit and the essence of Austen's story but the viewer's expectations as well."
+According to George Washington University professor Laurie Kaplan, Wright's focus on Elizabeth is consistent with the novel, but because the screenplay removes her line "Till this moment, I never knew myself", which Kaplan calls Elizabeth's "most important", it "violates not only the spirit and the essence of Austen's story but the viewer's expectations as well."